 Industrial Fluid Properties Simulation Challenge

-The Industrial Fluid Properties Simulation Challenge is an open competition organized by the Computational Molecular Science and Engineering Forum (CoMSEF) of the American Institute of Chemical Engineers (AIChE), the American Chemical Society (ACS), Army Research Lab, Case Scientific, National Institute of Standards and Technology, DuPont, ExxonMobil, The Dow Chemical Company, 3M, and Wittenberg University The goals of the competition are to drive improvements in the practice of molecular modeling, formalize methods for the evaluation and validation of simulation results with experimental data, and ensure relevance of simulation activities to industrial requirements.
-The Simulation Challenge was initiated by the workshop on "Predicting the Thermophysical Properties of Fluids by Molecular Simulation" (link) and is part of the overall vision of the Industrial Fluid Properties Simulation Collective (link).
+The Industrial Fluid Properties Simulation Challenge is an open competition with the goals of driving improvements in the practice of molecular modeling, formalize methods for the evaluation and validation of simulation results with experimental data, and ensure relevance of simulation activities to industrial requirements.
+The Simulation Challenge was initiated by the workshop on "Predicting the Thermophysical Properties of Fluids by Molecular Simulation" (link) and is part of the overall vision of the Industrial Fluid Properties Simulation Collective.

 Join the FLUIDPROPERTIES email distribution list to stay informed about the challenge.

-Here is a listing of the completed challenges.
+Here is a listing of the challenges.
 Click the links to access additional information.

 6th Challenge (2010)